kristiaan67/RepData_PeerAssessment1/PA1_template.md

 medianImputedTotSteps <- median(imputedActivityDataPerDay$totsteps)
 ```

-The histogram shows the imputed total number of steps per day.
+The histogram shows the new total number of steps per day.
 The overall mean
 (**10766 steps**) and
 median (**10766 steps**)
-are shown with a horizontal blue/red dashed line.
+are again shown with a horizontal blue/red dashed line.

 ```r